wrf/pdbcolor/README.md

 `@/path/to/your/folder/name_of_your_script`

 ### Recoding the PDB file ###
-The other strategy will color residues by changing a value for [each ATOM record in a PDB file](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/primary-sequences-and-the-pdb-format).
+The other strategy will color residues by changing a value for [each ATOM record in a PDB file](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/primary-sequences-and-the-pdb-format), and then running a script of the [PyMOL API](https://pymol.org/dokuwiki/doku.php?id=api:cmd:alpha).
 In a normal PDB file, the [temperatureFactor or beta-factor](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/dealing-with-coordinates) is the second to last term, here in the first atom it is 0.82.

 `ATOM      1  N   ALA A  11       1.483 183.030  20.022  1.00  0.82           N  `